smahoney58/newman/features.md

 ## Graph

-The graph shows all of the communications between email addresses in the current view.
+The graph shows of the communications between email addresses in the current view.
 It is built by directing the **From** to each **To/Cc/Bcc**.
 The thickness of the line shows more communications between the two nodes.